phinik/LovelyLLamas/README.md

     python src/train_transformer.py --dataset_path ~/dataset_2024_12_12_wettercom --checkpoints_path ./checkpoints --model og_transformer --cache_data --tensorboard_path ./tensorboard --tokenizer bert --target default --name final_dmodel_64_2024_12_12_bert_ct_6400 --overview ct --model_config src/transformer_configs/dmodel_64_tiny.json --num_samples 6400

 Do not get confused with the naming of the model config files.
-The suffixes "tiny", "small" and "big" originate from the intermediate presentation, and were kept for backwards compatability with the models from that time.
+The suffixes "tiny", "small" and "big" originate from the intermediate presentation, and were kept for backwards compatibility with the models from that time.
 They are **not** the same as the names used in the final report.
 The final report uses the following naming convention:
 - tiny: dmodel_16_tiny.json
 - small: dmodel_32.json
 - medium: dmodel_64_tiny.json